-The historic built environment of the Island - defined here as being made up of all the buildings and sites which appear on the Register of Buildings and Sites of Architectural, Archaeological and Historical Importance in Jersey or identified in supplementary planning guidance as being of some archaeological importance, and including SSIs, pSSIs, BLIs, ASs and AAPs is a finite resource and an irreplaceable asset.
-Once lost, these protected buildings and sites cannot be replaced; and they can be robbed of their special interest as surely by unsuitable alteration as by outright demolition or excavation.
+The historic environment of the island is a finite resource and an irreplaceable asset.
+Once lost, these buildings and places cannot be replaced.
+They can be robbed of their particular interest equally by unsuitable alteration as by outright demolition or excavation.

 The physical survivals of our past are to be valued and protected for their own sake, as a central part of our cultural heritage and our sense of Island identity.
 They are an irreplaceable record which contributes, through formal education and in many other ways, to our understanding of both the present and the past.
 Their presence adds to the quality of our lives, by enhancing the familiar and cherished local scene and sustaining the sense of local distinctiveness which is so important an aspect of the character and appearance of our Island.
-The historic environment is also of immense importance for leisure and recreation.
+The historic environment is also of immense importance for leisure, tourism and economic development.